eight04/node-require-async/README.md

 You usually pass `module` as the `parentModule` parameter. `requireAsync` would help you setup `parentModule.children` when a module is loaded.

-### requireAsync(filename): moduleExports
+### requireAsync(filename, extension?): moduleExports

-Note that this function accepts a filename not a moduleId, which means that you have to resolve the moduleId into filename before passing it to `requireAsync`:
+Note that this function accepts a filename instead of a moduleId, which means that you have to resolve the moduleId into a filename before passing it to `requireAsync`:

 ```js
 const filename = require.resolve("./foo"); // "/path/to/foo.js"